awsdocs/amazon-athena-user-guide/doc_source/engine-versions-changing.md

 1. On the **Workgroups** page, find the workgroup that you want\.
 The **Query engine version** column for the workgroup displays the query engine version\.

-## Changing the Engine Version<a name="engine-versions-changing-changing-the-engine-version"></a>
+## Changing the engine version<a name="engine-versions-changing-changing-the-engine-version"></a>

 When a new engine version is available, you can choose to let Athena decide when to upgrade the workgroup, or manually specify the Athena engine version that the workgroup uses\.
 If only one version is currently available, manually specifying a different version is not possible\.

 **Note**
 To change the engine version for a workgroup, you must have permission to perform the `athena:ListEngineVersions` action on the workgroup\.
-For IAM policy examples, see [Workgroup Example Policies](example-policies-workgroup.md)\.
+For IAM policy examples, see [Workgroup example policies](example-policies-workgroup.md)\.

 **To let Athena decide when to upgrade the workgroup**